Setting Up the SAML Web Browser SSO Feature

 Choose a configuration method out of the three options:

-• Configure by using the metadata document / Upload: Upload the IdP metadata.xml file.
+• Configure by using the Metadata Document Path: Upload the IdP metadata.xml file.

 • Choose to configure the IdP manually.